Fourfinger92/ox_inventory-meets-weaponwheel/README.md

 # Happy for suggestions, improvements and found bugs :)

 Tested with version 2.42.3
+Compatibility with 2.43.3 is new and I'm not able to test it with a larger player base, please let me know if there are problems.

 All love and appreciation goes to overextended, they are making the best inventory for FiveM out there!